-The most common signs in children are patchy ground-glass opacity and, less frequently, nonspecific patchy shadows, areas of consolidation, and a halo sign.
-Abnormalities are more common in the lower lobes and are predominantly unilateral.
+The most common signs in children are patchy ground-glass opacity, nonspecific patchy shadows, areas of consolidation, infected nodules, and a halo sign.
+Abnormalities are more common in multiple lobes and are predominantly bilateral.
 Pleural effusion is rare.
 Children may have signs of pneumonia on chest imaging despite having minimal or no symptoms.

 Symptomatic patients with suspected COVID-19 when RT-PCR is not available, RT-PCR test results are delayed, or initial RT-PCR testing is negative but there is a high clinical suspicion for COVID-19 (for diagnosis)

 Patients with suspected or confirmed COVID-19 who are not currently hospitalized and have mild symptoms (to decide on hospital admission versus home discharge)